aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

 \textbf{Stage 1: Code Repository Crawling.} In this stage, we crawl code repositories from GitHub.
 We design the following rules to ensure the quality and diversity of repositories:

-\begin{itemize}[leftmargin=*] \item \textbf{Multilingual Data.} Python, Java, C++, and Go are four popular programming languages in modern software development \cite{octoverse2024}.
+\begin{itemize}[leftmargin=*] \item \textit{Multilingual Data}.
+Python, Java, C++, and Go are four popular programming languages in modern software development \cite{octoverse2024}.
 Thus, we prioritize repositories in these languages to establish a representative corpus.

-\item \textbf{License Compliance.} Repositories must adopt permissive open-source licenses (\eg MIT) to avoid legal issues.
-Repositories with restrictive licenses (\eg GPL) or those with unclear licensing terms are excluded.
+\item \textit{License Compliance}.
+Repositories must adopt permissive open-source licenses (\eg MIT) to avoid legal issues.
 We use GHArchive \cite{GHArchive} to cross-check the license type and ensure compliance with permissive standards.

-\item \textbf{Popularity.} Repositories are selected based on their popularity.
-We retain repositories that have at least 10 stars, and updates within the last two years.
-Then we score repositories based on the number of stars, commit frequency, and the presence of test files.
-Repositories are sorted by their scores, and the lowest 10\% are removed as they are considered low-quality. \end{itemize}
+\item \textit{Popularity}.
+We retain popular repositories that have at least 10 stars and updates within the last two years.
+Then we sort repositories based on the number of stars, commit frequency, and the presence of test files.
+The lowest 10\% of repositories are removed as they are considered low-quality. \end{itemize}

+To avoid data leakage, we exclude repositories in existing evaluation benchmarks (\ie CrossCodeEval in our experiments).
+For the test set of \method-132K, we only consider repositories created after March 2024, since the training data of the latest studied LLM is cut off at March 2024.

-\textbf{Stage 2: Repo-level Deduplication.} Duplicate data will affect model training, leading to overfitting \cite{DataDeduplication}.
-Therefore, we conduct the repo-level data deduplication, which consists of two steps:
+\textbf{Stage 2: Repo-level Deduplication.} Duplicate training data will lead to model overfitting \cite{DataDeduplication}.
+Thus, we conduct the repo-level data deduplication, which consists of two steps: